How to Encrypt Disk in a Linux Enivronment

 VPN Linux

-What is disk Encryption?
+What is disk encryption?

 Disk encryption is a method for absolute storage device protection instead of security implementations on electronic files individually.
 It is an extraordinarily helpful method for a device that ensures that your data is stored in an unreadable coded form.
 Access to encrypted data is only possible for an authorized person with an accurate encryption key.

-Merits of Disk Encryption
+Merits of disk encryption

 Disk encryption isn’t an unknown term for most people nowadays.
 Also, many devices now have the default encrypting feature to protect your data stored on the disk.
 Disk encryption has some potential advantages:

 • Whole disk encryption ensures the protection of all the files, folders, and temporary files.
-Hence each and everything is encrypted on the disk.
+Hence, each and everything is encrypted on the disk.

-Demerits of Disk Encryption
+Demerits of disk encryption

 • Disk encryption only protects you against untrustworthy people who can have physical access to your computer.
 It cannot save you from cyber attacks, and your computer is still vulnerable to getting attacked by a hacker who could access your device through malware installation.